imnotannamaria/Ignite-timer/README.md

-# Times Program usisng the Pomodoro Technique
+# Timer Program usisng the Pomodoro Technique

 Project created by me using technologies such as:
 - TypeScript